chunsj/TH/README.md

   Performance-wise, I think this library shows rather good performance, though I cannot find better, automated way of keeping memory usage low yet; so you have to insert full gc instruction properly.

-## About libTH/libTHNN
+## About libTHTensor/libTHNeural
-  Refer http://torch.ch/docs/getting-started.html and build torch.
-After install, under lib directory, you can find libTH and libTHNN (this file is under lua/5.1) which are required to use my library.
+  At first, I've used libATen from pytorch but the project abandons all previous C interfaces in TH and libTHNN.
+So I've reverted to torch.
+But this makes another problem of index.
+And to build lib files I need to install cmake and other dependencies which TH does not use.
+So, I've forked the code into https://bitbucket.org/chunsj/LibTH (Yet, there's no makefile for automated build, I'll write one).
+After building, copy libTHTensor.0.dylib and libTHNeural.0.dylib and symlink each file as libTHTensor.dylib and libTHNeural.dylib respectively.
-  You may try to use ATen from pytorch, but this requires some patching some files and adding missing files.
-(If you want to do this, refer https://bitbucket.org/chunsj/pytorch.personal/) Though current version of th does not support CUDA, I have a plan to support them and for this, you will need libTHC and libTHCUNN under torch installation directory.
+  Though current version of th does not support CUDA, I have a plan to support them and for this, you will need libTHCTensor and libTHCNeual under torch installation directory.
-  For this recent changes in libraries, there might be still some problems due to the function signature changes between aten and TH/THNN, these problems are under fixing if found.
+  For this recent changes in libraries, there might be still some problems due to the function signature changes between aten and TH/THNN, these problems are under investigation and fixing.

 ## How to Load
   1. Build torch (to get libTH/libTHNN) or if possible build those library files.